agda/agda/doc/user-manual/language/function-definitions.lagda.rst

 split tactic.
 These clauses are :ref:`highlighted <highlight>` by Emacs.

+.. _catchall-pragma:

-The :option:`--exact-split` flag causes Agda to raise an error whenever a clause in a definition by pattern matching cannot be made to hold definitionally.
+The ``--exact-split`` flag causes Agda to raise an error whenever a clause in a definition by pattern matching cannot be made to hold definitionally.
 Specific clauses can be excluded from this check by means of the ``{-# CATCHALL #-}`` pragma.

-For instance, the above definition of ``max`` will be rejected when using the :option:`--exact-split` flag because its second clause does not to hold definitionally.
+For instance, the above definition of ``max`` will be rejected when using the ``--exact-split`` flag because its second clause does not to hold definitionally.

 When using the :option:`--exact-split` flag, catch-all clauses have to be marked as such, for instance: ::